gammarf/grf_sphinx/server.rst

 Server (web) accounts are linked to station accounts.
 That is, each station has a corresponding logon on the server.

+If you have not logged in to the server, upon visiting it you will see a logon page and a link to a self-explanitory sign-up page.
-When you log in to the server, you will see a map with the cluster you belong to centered.
-On this map you will see markers for stations in your cluster, and your cluster's reference transmitters.
+After you've signed up (using the cluster name provided by your friends, or creating your own), you will be directed to the main page.
+There you will see a map centered on the coordinates of the cluster you belong to.
+On this map you will see markers for stations in your cluster (if they've ever been online), and your cluster's reference transmitters.
 Icons for stations will vary in color depending on their status (offline, online using static coordinates, online using GPS).

 A menu on the left provides access to product pages for each station in the cluster.